 Stacked UM insurance usually costs more, but it provides broader coverage.
 Most insurance companies offer both versions, but they may not tell you that – or explain the similarities and differences.

 The bottom line is, you should carry stacked Uninsured Motorist coverage to make sure that you and your family have the broadest protection – anywhere, anytime, in any vehicle – if you are injured in an accident with an uninsured motorist.

 If you have sustained injuries in a car accident due to the negligent or wrongful conduct of another individual or entity, then you may have a right to sue and recover damages pursuant to Florida law.
-Many injured plaintiffs mistakenly believe that their case will be relatively simple to litigate.
-In reality, however, there are a number of different legal issues that can complicate your lawsuit.
-You’ll benefit a great deal from working with a qualified car accident attorney who understands how to navigate the ups-and-downs of such litigation.

 Here at Searcy Denney, our team has decades of experience representing injured claimants in a wide range of car accident lawsuits, including those that involve complex legal issues, such as public entity liability and the vicarious liability of an employer.
 We are relentless advocates for our clients, and we investigate the facts thoroughly to develop a strategy that is uniquely tailored to the particularities of the case.
 This comprehensive approach to litigation has served us well over the past four decades — we have obtained billions of dollars in verdicts and settlements on behalf of our injured clients.

 Interested in learning more about your car accident injury claims?